 Replacing a Lost License in Maine

-Rapid Renewal is available online for any Maine driver who holds a noncommercial digital license.
-Although it's called "Rapid Renewal," this is the service you will use to replace a lost license (you could just as well call it "Rapid Replacement").
-You need to have the following available to make the online replacement service work:
+Rapid Renewal is available online for any Maine driver who holds a noncommercial digital driver's license.
+Although it's called "Rapid Renewal," this is the service you will use to replace a lost driver's license (you could just as well call it "Rapid Replacement").

-There are some basic restrictions on using Rapid Renewal to replace your license.
+There are some restrictions to using Rapid Renewal to replace your lost or stolen driver's license.
 You cannot use the service if any of the following are true:

 - Your driving privilege is suspended.